-- o Persons entering land with permission for the owner/occupier's business or as members of the public on land open to the public - Same duty as to licensees, plus a duty to inspect and render safe concealed dangers - Statutory standard (negligence per se) - When applicable, statute's specific standard replaces the general negligence standard - Test: class-of-persons/class-of-risk - The plaintiff is in the class of persons the statute was designed to protect - The harm suffered is among the risks that the statute was designed to protect against
+- Cost/benefit analysis: the expense of remedying condition is slight compared to magnitude of risk - Licensees - Persons who enter land with permission for their own benefit, rather than the benefit of the owner/occupier.
+(Licensees include friends and contractors coming on to the premises to make sales or repairs.) - Duty to warn of or make safe any known, concealed dangerous condition (whether natural or artificial) - No duty to inspect - Invitees - Persons entering land with permission for the owner/occupier's business or as members of the public on land open to the public - Same duty as to licensees, plus a duty to inspect and render safe concealed dangers - Statutory standard (negligence per se) - When applicable, statute's specific standard replaces the general negligence standard - Test: class-of-persons/class-of-risk - The plaintiff is in the class of persons the statute was designed to protect - The harm suffered is among the risks that the statute was designed to protect against